+F

-Method 2014/15 ACL ACT % Reduction from ACL Difference in Pounds Difference in # of Gillnet sets1
+Method 2014/15 ACL ACT % Reduction from ACL Difference in Pounds Difference in # of Gillnet sets 1

-Alt 2, Opt a 551,448 523,876 5% 27572 1+
+Alt 2, Opt a 551,448 523,876 5% 27,572 1+

-Alt 2, Opt b 551,448 496,303 10% 55145 2+
+Alt 2, Opt b 551,448 496,303 10% 55,145 2+

-Alt 2, Opt c 551,448 441,158 20% 110290 4+
+Alt 2, Opt c 551,448 441,158 20% 110,290 4+

-Alt 2, Opt d 551,448 523,876 5%2 27572 1+
+Alt 2, Opt d 551,448 523,876 5% 2 27,572 1+

-1Determined by dividing the "Difference in Pounds" column by the current trip limit of 25,000 lbs.
-2May change with changes in uncertainty expressed in subsequent stock assessments.
+Determined by dividing the "Difference in Pounds" column by the current trip limit of 25,000 lbs.

-Alternative 2, Option e stipulates that if the gillnet component of the commercial king mackerel fishery does not land its quota in a given year, then the amount of any landings under the quota will be added to the following year's quota, up to but not exceeding the ACL.
+Alternative 2, Option e stipulates that if the king mackerel gillnet component does not land its quota in a given year, then the amount of any landings under the quota will be added to the following year's quota, up to but not exceeding the ACL.
 This quota "carry-over" would work in tandem with, and is not possible without, also selecting one of Options a-d.
 Option e would allow fishermen the opportunity to catch some of the fish not caught during the previous year in the following year.
-Any carry-over allowed in Option e would be reduced by the natural mortality rate according to the best scientific information for Gulf migratory group king mackerel which.
-According to SEDAR 38 (2014), the current value for natural mortality is 0.17.
+Any carry-over allowed in Option e would be reduced by the natural mortality rate according to the best scientific information for Gulf migratory group king mackerel.
+According to SEDAR 38 (2014), the current value for natural mortality averaged across all ages is 0.17.
 For example, a carry-over of 10,000 lbs would be reduced by 17% to account for natural mortality, with the actual amount of quota carried over to the following year being 8,300 lbs.

-Alternative 3 would reduce the ACL in the year following an overage by the ACL by the amount of the overage in the previous year.
+Preferred Alternative 3 would reduce the ACL in the year following an overage of the ACL by the amount of the overage in the previous year.
 If established, the ACT would also be reduced by the amount needed to maintain the percent buffer previously established between the ACL and the ACT.
 Without this adjustment to the ACT, the buffer between the ACL and ACT would be reduced, which would increase the likelihood of exceeding the reduced ACL.

 The ACL and ACT reduction would only remain in effect for one year, provided the newly adjusted ACL is not exceeded in the following year.
 If the ACL is not exceeded for a second time, then in subsequent years the ACL and ACT would return to the original levels.
 However, if the adjusted ACL is exceeded in the following year, then the ACL and ACT will be further adjusted in accordance with the alternative.
-Under the National Standard 1 guidelines, if catch exceeds the ACL for a given stock or stock complex more than once in four years, the system of ACLs and AMs should be re-evaluated, and modified if necessary, to improve its performance and effectiveness.
+Under the NS 1 guidelines, if catch exceeds the ACL for a given stock or stock complex more than once in four years, the system of ACLs and AMs should be re-evaluated, and modified if necessary, to improve its performance and effectiveness.